amazon-science/contextual-product-qa/README.md

 5. user review: User reviews written for the product.
 6. community answer: Top-voted community answers.
 Answers directly replying to questions in our question set are discarded

 The hetPQA dataset features (1) It provides clear annotations for both evidence ranking and answer generation, enabling us to perform in-depth evaluation of these two components separately.
 (2) We consider a mix of 6 heterogeneous sources, ranging from semi-structured specifications (jsons) to free sentences and (3) It represents naturally-occurring questions, unlike previous collections that elicited questions by showing answers explicitly.
 Questions from the hetPQA dataset are all about the "toys and games" product category.
+The number of instances in the released version is slightly different from the one reported in the original paper as we filtered some sensitive contents.

 The hetPQA folder contains the dataset.
 It contains two sub-folders for the evidence ranking and answer generation respectively.
 In each sub-folder, there exists 3 csv files: train, dev and test.
 CSV files are separated by "\t".